 The following sites might be of interest:

-- CIEE Teaching Programs: CIEE currently offers programs for teaching abroad in Chile, China, Dominican Republic, South Korea, Spain, Thailand and Vietnam.
+- CIEE Teaching Programs: CIEE currently offers programs for teaching abroad in Chile, China, Dominican Republic, India, South Korea, Spain, Thailand and Vietnam.
 CIEE also offers an internationally-recognized online TEFL Certification Course.

 - Epik English Program in Korea: Epik provides programs for teaching English in South Korea.